RAakter/db-to-config/README.md

 }
 ```

-In this code, we assume that the `value` column from your database represents the configuration value.
-The keys are generated within the service provider by adding a custom prefix (`your_custom_prefix.`) to each key retrieved from the database.
+In this code, we retrieve the values from the database using `pluck('value')` since you don't have a separate key column.
+We then iterate over the values and generate keys using the `$index` variable as an incremental index.
+The generated keys are prefixed with `'demo.'`.

-Remember to replace `YourModel` with the actual model representing your database table that contains the configuration data.
+Ensure that you replace `YourModel` with the appropriate model representing your database table.

-By using this approach, the configuration keys will be set within the service provider, allowing you to define custom keys for the values retrieved from the database.
+By using this approach, the configuration keys will be dynamically generated within the service provider.
 The modified configuration array will be accessible throughout your application using the `config('demo')` helper function.

 Don't forget to add your custom service provider to the `providers` array in the `config/app.php` file as mentioned in the previous response.